ultibohub/Examples/VideoCoreIV/OpenGLES/README.md

 These examples are included in the Ultibo core installer download and can be found from the Lazarus IDE by selecting Tools, Example Projects.. from the menu.

+Note that these examples don't work on the Raspberry Pi 4B/400 as it uses a different GPU that is not compatible with the current libraries.

 ### OpenGL ES examples:

 * HelloGLES - A direct port to Free Pascal of the hello triangle OpenGL ES 1.1 example, except this one allows you to supply your own bitmap.